 I’ve never been the biggest NFL fan, despite living in a distinctly football town here in Washington DC.
-But in the past 10 years or so, slowly my patience for watching an entire NFL football broadcast has ended.
+But in the past few years or so, slowly my patience for watching an entire NFL football broadcast has ended.
 Notice how games used to be slated for 1pm and 4pm on Sundays?
 Now they’re 1pm and 4:15pm, with seemingly all that extra time now devoted to commercials.
 Every time there’s a time-out, a break in play, after every challenge, there’s more commercials.
 My friends and I have a joke.
 I’ll ask “Hey, what time is the 8:00 game?”
 And instead of the answer being obvious … the answer is 8:15 or 8:30 or whenever they’ve now pushed the late sunday night game thanks to the 4:00 games running late (you know, since they now start at 4:15 or 4:25 or whenever they’re slated to start).

 Ironically, the same distinct lack of action complaint is easily seen in baseball broadcasts.
 So I can’t be casting too many hypocritical stones against my football-following brethren (this is a Baseball-focused blog after all).

 - Basketball: NBA games average 2 hours and 18 minutes in actual time.
 Working backwards (since the clock only runs when the ball is in play and we know there’s exactly 48 minutes of play time) we know that there’s 138-48 = 90 minutes of “down time” of some sort in a typical NBA game.
 Not all of that is commercial time but all of it is inaction.
 I cannot find any documentation of typical number of commercials so i’ve just split the difference between on-screen inaction and off-screen commercials in the table below.
 If you’re a big-time NBA watcher and feel this isn’t fair, please comment as such.

-- Hockey: The Livestrong piece below (why is Livestrong doing “ball-in-play” studies on Hockey??) quotes average NHL games being 2hours and 19minutes in the 2003-4 season.
+- Hockey: The Livestrong piece below (side note: why is Livestrong doing “ball-in-play” studies on Hockey?) quotes average NHL games being 2hours and 19minutes in the 2003-4 season.
 Working backwards from this, you have three 20-minute periods and two 17 minute intermissions, which leaves 46 minutes of remaining idle time.
 Given that the idle times in Hockey are not nearly as long as those in basketball, I’m going to estimate that about 2/3rds of that 46minutes is commercials.